avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 [ec2-user@ip-10-0-100-100 ~]$
 ~~~

 Pings to 192.168.100.2 (the laptop I am using to access the EC2 instance in the first place) fail!
 Even though my laptop can reach the instance and receive return traffic (because we are using a stateful firewall), the instance can not initiate a session to my laptop.
-This is because the routing table in the Private Subnet does not allow this traffic to leave the VPC !
-Recall from earlier in the post that there is only a local route to 10.0.0.0/16 within the private subnet.
+This is because the routing table in the Private Subnet does not allow this traffic to leave the VPC!
+Recall from earlier we only created a local route to 10.0.0.0/16 within the private subnet.
 If for some reason we wanted the instances on the private subnet to reach my laptop, we just need to add a route!

 ![newroute](/1resources/images/awsvpn/newroute.PNG)

 The target of the route is the ENI corresponding to port 2 on the FortiGate, which acts like the gateway for the private subnet when it needs outbound access.
-Traffic sent to this ENI will then be passed through the port2->AlanVPN firewall policy as traffic will go from instance -> ENI -> VPN.
+Traffic sent to this ENI will then be passed through the port2 -> AlanVPN firewall policy as traffic will go from instance -> ENI -> VPN.

 ~~~
 [ec2-user@ip-10-0-100-100 ~]$ ping 192.168.100.2